-William Peterson is the Harry S. and Madge Rice Thatcher Professor of Music and College Organist at Pomona College.
-He received the M.A. and Ph.D. degrees from the University of California, Berkeley.
-Earlier he received the B.A. and B.M. degrees from Oberlin College and Conservatory.
-At Pomona College he teaches organ and courses in music history.
+William Peterson received the M.A. and Ph.D. degrees from the University of California, Berkeley, and his B.A. and B.M. degrees from Oberlin College and Conservatory

-As a scholar he has worked extensively on French organ music of the nineteenth and early twentieth centuries.
-He is co-editor with Lawrence Archbold (Carleton College) of French Organ Music from the Revolution to Franck and Widor (University of Rochester Press, 1995, now in its third printing), a volume that includes eleven articles by a group of American and French authors.
-Peterson is author of "Lemmens, His Ecole d’orgue, and Nineteenth-Century Organ Methods" and co-author of an article focusing on organ music during the French Revolution in that volume.
-He is the author of "Organ Music in the Shadow of the Great War: A Preliminary Investigation" published in La Flûte harmonique (2007), a special issue devoted to the proceedings of a conference held in Paris and Reims in 2006.
-His article, “Storm Fantasies for the Nineteenth-Century Organ in France,” appeared in Keyboard Perspectives, volume II (2009).
-A translation of this article on Storm Fantasies – “Stormfantasieën voor het 19de-eeuwse orgel” – appeared in the Belgian periodical, Orgelkunst, in 2010.
-In 2009 his research centered on Czech music and politics, and in the Fall he presented, with James Peterson (Valdosta State University), a paper – "Musical Signposts at Political Crossroads in the Czech Lands (1848 to 1918)" – at the national meeting of the American Association for the Advancement of Slavic Studies in Boston.
-In November of 2010, he presented a paper titled “World War I Apprehended through the Lenses of Czech Music” at the National Meeting of the Association for Slavic, East European and Eurasian Studies in Los Angeles.
-In July 2011 he presented a paper – “Documenting Organ Registration Practice in Nineteenth-Century France: The 1880s and 1890s” – at the Regional Convention of the American Guild of Organists (San Francisco).
-Research projects have been supported by a Fulbright research grant (1985-86, in Belgium), by the Mellon Foundation (Mellon Summer Research Grant, 2005), and by the Pomona College Research Committee.
+Peterson’s scholarly work has focused extensively on French organ music of the 19th and early 20th centuries.
+He is co-editor with Lawrence Archbold (Carleton College) of French Organ Music from the Revolution to Franck and Widor (University of Rochester Press, 1995), and is author of the article “Lemmens, His Ecole d’orgue, and Nineteenth-Century Organ Methods” in that book.
+He wrote “Organ Music in the Shadow of the Great War: A Preliminary Investigation” (La Flûte harmonique, 2007), and his article, “Storm Fantasies for the Nineteenth-Century Organ in France,” appeared in Keyboard Perspectives, volume II (2009), with a translation appearing in the Belgian periodical, Orgelkunst, in 2010.
+At the 2011 Regional AGO Convention he presented a paper, “Documenting Organ Registration Practice in Nineteenth-Century France: The 1880s and 1890s.”
+Recently his studies have also focused on Czech music and he has presented a paper, with James Peterson (Valdosta State University), “Musical Signposts at Political Crossroads in the Czech Lands (1848 to 1918)” at the National Meeting of the American Association for the Advancement of Slavic Studies and presented a paper titled “World War I Apprehended through the Lenses of Czech Music” at the National Meeting of the Association for Slavic, East European and Eurasian Studies in LA.
+Peterson’s research projects have been supported by grants from the Fulbright and Mellon Foundations, and the Pomona College Research Committee.